- What would be considered non-insured work?

-- Do I need to move out of my home during the restoration process?
+- Do I need to move my business out of my commercial property during the fire restoration process?

 Any construction project unrelated to the loss is considered non-insured work.
 At your request, we will provide a separate estimate for non-insured construction projects, and this work will require separate authorization and payment terms.
 If the non-insured work will delay the completion of an insured portion, then the situation must first be discussed with your Insurance Adjuster and the ServiceMaster Restore Project Manager.

 Depending on the extent of damage from the fire, this is ultimately your decision.
 Some things you may want to consider are safety concerns, odours, electricity, and disruption to your business as a result of the equipment, work and noise that may be necessary to complete the restoration process.
 If vacating your premises during the process, consider informing all customers and associates; forwarding your mail to your temporary location; stopping or redirecting pickups and deliveries; and notifying all utility companies, of the temporary suspension of services to your usual business location during the restoration process.